TonyMooori/save_file_hash/README.md

 But it doesn't take so much money(about 0.2 cent/transaction).
 About 10 cent is enough to demonstrate.

-## Edit autosave.xonsh
+## Edit autosave.xsh
-`autosave.xonsh` is a script that acquires the hash value of the file and save it in the transaction.
+`autosave.xsh` is a script that acquires the hash value of the file and save it in the transaction.
 If you prefer bash, you should write shell script.
 This is a sample to save the hash value of `.vimrc`.